purescript/documentation/Error-Code-UnknownDataConstructor.md

 Unknown data constructor Just
 ```

-Because `Just` is defined in the Data.Maybe package and Data.Maybe package has not be imported.
+Because `Just` is defined in the Data.Maybe package and Data.Maybe package has not been imported.